 Ola Electric sale from today: Bhavish Aggarwal on why slow-charging makes sense

-Ola Electric sale from today: Bhavish Aggarwal on why slow-charging makes sense2 min read .
-Updated: 08 Sep 2021, 11:27 AM IST
+Ola Electric sale from today: Bhavish Aggarwal on why slow-charging makes sense

 Ola Electric CEO Bhavish Aggarwal says since max time for any vehicle is spent parked, it makes sense to have slow-charging and low-cost charging points at parking locations.